 As of January 18, 2014, compliance with the final rule will become mandatory.
 The agencies listed above are jointly issuing the proposed rule on additional exemptions in response to public comments received previously.

 Public comments are encouraged by the agencies on all aspects of the proposal.
-The public will have until September 9, 2013, to review and comment on most of the proposal.
+The public will have until September 9, 2013, to review and comment on most of the proposals.
 However, comments linked to the proposed Paperwork Reduction Act analysis will be due 60 days after the rule is published in the Federal Register.